TDPrabhu/Capstone-Project/README.md

 # Capstone-Project

-**Objective :**  To Anlayse the total number of visa type of the immigrants and also to know the maximum count of visa type state wise.
+**Objective :**

-The purpose of this project is to create an ETL pipeline(etl.py) which extracts the data (i94\_jan16\_sub.sas7bdat, usa-cities-demography.csv), convert them into parquet format and store them in the S3 bucket and then finally load into RedShift DB.
-From this DB the analyst can consume the data.
+ The purpose of this project is to create an ETL pipeline (etl.py) which extracts the data (i94_jan16_sub.sas7bdat, usa-cities-demography.csv), converts it to a parquet format and store them in the S3 bucket.
+From there the data is finally loaded into RedShift DB where the analysts can consume the data and perform any statistical analysis or exploratory data analysis.

 **Architecture Diagram :**

 The dimenional model which i adopted is based on star schema.

-For ETL(Extract , transform and load) i have used the python programming.For extraction and transformation i have used pandas and pyarrow libraries and to transfer the files to S3 bucket, i have used s3fs libraries.
-The script uses psycopg2 package for data munging and also to connect to the database and load the data.
-Before inserting the data, i have included the validation to avoid the redudant data.
+For extraction and transformation I have used pandas and pyarrow libraries and to transfer the files to amazon S3 bucket, I have used s3fs libraries.
+The script uses psycopg2 package for data munging.
+Before inserting any data, I have performed the validations in order to avoid any redundancy.

  ![alt tag](https://github.com/TDPrabhu/Capstone-Project/blob/master/Architecture.PNG)